wouter215/Game-Ideas/Game Idea 1/README.md

 **Networking Nodes**

 * Router
 A router manages the traffic between two or more networks.
+Routers have a list of all devices connected to the internal networks. a topology map can be made from these.
+Routers have two or more "sides" to them:
+	* One "external" side - The side that connects them to the grater network, like from the LAN to the BB.
+	* At least one "internal" side - This one connects the internal network to the external one.
 * Switch
 A switch forwards traffic from one port to multiple, allowing multiple connections to come together on one connection.
+If a router sees multiple connected devices on a single port, that means that there's probably a switch on the network.
+Switches come in two forms:
+	* Smart - This switch has some limited router settings and can be accessed via a terminal.
+	* Dumb - This kind of switch simple forwards traffic to all connected ports.
 * Firewall
 A firewall blockades unwanted network traffic.
+All firewalls are network devices in this world, a PC or server won't have its own software firewall.
 * Access Point
 An access point provides routing for wireless systems over WiFi.
+As all WiFi is public and controlled by the City Net, you won't find these in peoples homes or offices.
+When hacking into the Public WiFi system one can track connected devices on the map or hack into the access points themselves to alert when a specific device is nearby.

 ### Devices

 There are many kinds of devices in the City, almost all of them have a connection to the City Net in some way.
-Those that do always have a hackable management system.
+Those that do always have a hack-able management system.

 #### Networking nodes